 Really any canned, peeled whole plum tomatoes will work here.
 If you like a particular brand, or one of them is on sale that week, just go for it.
 You’ll enjoy it.
 Don’t let pretentious food assholes make you feel like your sauce isn’t worth it.
 It’s your sauce.
 Own it.

-this still seems like a lot of work. how is it practical, again?
+This seems like a lot of work.
+How is it practical, again?

 There’s a bit of work upfront, sure, but think of that time as an investment in delicious, easily re-heatable leftovers.